 Make sure to take every opportunity presented to you to learn something new.
 The more knowledge you have, the more others will seek you out for guidance, and that will make you a more valuable employee.

 See if your company has a learning center with online training courses.
 And learning outside of the organization can be just as important.
 Attending online networking events, and industry webinars or conferences, is a great way to show your commitment to your job.
 Some organizations will even help pay for professional development.
 It’s a great way to invest in yourself and your future.

 Even if this isn’t your dream job make sure to view it as a learning opportunity.
 It could become the steppingstone to your next career.
 Take in what you can while you’re in the position and focus on growing your network.
 It’s always best to leave a job with new skills that you can list on your resume and positive referrals.

-Eddie’s tips for turning the job you love into a career is simple and powerful: “Be resilient, let the work become your passion, work hard and be humble.
-Be grateful, stay focused and be eager to learn.”
-It’s important to remember that nobody can beat you at being you, and to use that motivation and confidence to set your career into motion.
-But it’s just as important to remain humble and give credit to those who’ve helped you along the way.
+The best way to turn a job into a career you love is by being resilient.
+It’s important to remember that nobody can beat you at being you, and to use that confidence to set your career into motion.
+But it’s just as important to remain humble and to give credit to those who’ve helped you along the way.

 As you transition to your new job, consider these eight steps to choosing a health insurance plan.